Free Auto Transport Quotes

 3. The “Bill of Lading” Blunder

-The Bill of Lading (BOL) is the most critical document in auto transport.
-It acts as your receipt and your inspection report.
-The biggest mistake customers make is signing the Bill of Lading at delivery without inspecting their vehicle.
+The Bill of Lading (BOL) is the most critical document in auto transport — it is your receipt and your inspection report.
+The biggest mistake customers make is signing the BOL at delivery without thoroughly inspecting their vehicle first.

-When you sign the BOL at the destination, you are legally confirming that the vehicle arrived in good condition.
-If you sign it, drive away, and then notice a scratch an hour later, you cannot file a claim.
+When you sign at the destination, you are legally confirming the vehicle arrived in good condition.
+If you sign it, drive away, and notice a scratch an hour later, you cannot file a claim.
 The insurance company will use your signature as proof that the damage happened after delivery.
-Always inspect your car thoroughly—even if the driver is in a hurry—before signing.
+Always inspect your car thoroughly before signing, even if the driver is in a hurry.

 4. Misunderstanding Dates vs. Windows